Skip to content

 New York State Comptroller Tom DiNapoli speaks in Manhattan, June 28, 2022.
 (Shawn Inglima/for New York Daily News)

-While MTA has exceeded its farebox revenue expectations by $36 million so far this year — largely the result of increased ridership on the subway system and Metro-North — any downward trend in ridership could put the agency back in financial peril, the comptroller said.
+The MTA has exceeded its farebox revenue expectations by $36 million so far this year — largely the result of increased ridership on the subway system and Metro-North.
+But any downward trend in ridership could put the agency back in financial peril, state Comptroller Tom DiNapoli says in a report due for release Thursday.